-No. The Personalised Employment Pass is not targeted at business owners or independent freelancers, which means that PEP holders are not eligible to start their own business nor engage in any entrepreneurial activity in Singapore.
+No. The Personalised Employment Pass is not for business owners or independent freelancers, which means that PEP holders are not eligible to start their own business nor engage in any entrepreneurial activity in Singapore.
 PEP holders cannot be employed by their own company; the PEP pass is only meant for foreigners who are employed by a third-party employer.

 Who is not eligible to apply for PEP?